ucfcbb/RNAMotifFamilySimilarity/README.md

 ### CONTACTS

 The author of the source code is Md Mahfuzur Rahaman.
 The benchmarking using ML part is authored by Nabila Shahnaz Khan.
-For bug reports or comments please contact mahfuzur@knights.ucf.edu
+For bug reports or comments please contact mahfuz@ucf.edu.